quentn69/TheWatcher/README.md

 <center>

 ```
-  Searches through websites for a specific username - At incredible speed!
+  Finds a specific username - At incredible speed!
 ```